Mayor in virus-hit South Korean city says outbreak may be slowing

 “The increase in the number of infection cases is showing signs of slowing down,” he said, according to Yonhap.

-Daegu and two neighbouring areas have been declared “special care zones” by the government, which has sent extra medical supplies and staff and deployed military troops to disinfect the streets.
+Daegu and two neighboring areas have been declared “special care zones” by the government, which has sent extra medical supplies and staff and deployed military troops to disinfect the streets.

-KCDC director Jeong Eun-kyeong said the decrease appeared to be due to the fact that authorities were nearing the end of testing more than 200,000 members of the Shincheonji Church of Jesus, which was at the centre of the largest outbreaks.
+KCDC director Jeong Eun-kyeong said the decrease appeared to be due to the fact that authorities were nearing the end of testing more than 200,000 members of the Shincheonji Church of Jesus, which was at the center of the largest outbreaks.

 “We put the Shincheonji church followers in quarantine to prevent the further spread of and tested them, and many of confirmed cases came from them,” she told reporters during a briefing in Seoul.
 “The testing of the church followers is almost finished, so the number of confirmed cases has dropped accordingly.”

-South Korea has conducted one of the most ambitious coronavirus testing programmes in the world, with thousands of people being tested every day.
+South Korea has conducted one of the most ambitious coronavirus testing programs in the world, with thousands of people being tested every day.

 Health officials have tested a total of 181,384 people suspected of having the virus, with 162,008 testing negative.